EntropyGuru/OpenShiftWorkshop/README.md

 The OpenShift Ansible playbook does take a while to run when using VMs backed by Standard Storage.
 VMs backed by Premium Storage are faster.
 If you want Premimum Storage, select a DS or GS series VM.
 <hr />
 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications.

-### TROUBLESHOOTING

-If you encounter an error during deployment of the cluster, please view the deployment status.
-The following Error Codes will help to narrow things down.

-1. Exit Code 5: Unable to provision Docker Thin Pool Volume

-For further troubleshooting, please SSH into your master0 node on port 2200.
-You will need to be root **(sudo su -)** and then navigate to the following directory: **/var/lib/waagent/custom-script/download**<br/><br/>
-You should see a folder named '0' and '1'.
-In each of these folders, you will see two files, stderr and stdout.
-You can look through these files to determine where the failure occurred.

 ## Post-Deployment Operations